Governance

 John Hurst

-John graduated from Walford College in 1976 following two years in farm management in Shropshire.
-For the last 30 years, until his retirement in July 2018, John worked for Farmcare, originally Booker Farming which then became part of the Co-ops farms and latterly the Wellcome Trust.
-John was responsible for the management of 26,000 acres on five estates across the country.
+John was brought up at Bishop Burton where his father became the first Vice-Principal of the college when it opened in 1954, becoming Principal in 1964 and remained in the post until his death in 1985.
+John graduated from Walford College in 1976, following two years in farm management in Shropshire.
+He then spent the following three and a half years working as a fieldsman for Birdseye in North Lincolnshire before returning to farm management.
+For the last 30 years, until his retirement in July 2018, John worked in corporate farming, responsible for the management of 26,000 acres on five estates across the country.
 He was also responsible for the company’s Management Trainees and Apprenticeship training schemes.
+Following his retirement from corporate farming, he was appointed chairman of “The Green Pea Company”, which he held until February 2023.

 John attended the 40th Worshipful Company of Farmers - Advanced Farm Management Course in 1990 and he still meets up annually with his fellow colleagues.
 He is a member of the Oolitics farmer discussion group whose 14 members meet monthly.
-John is married to Gill, they have two children David and Emma.
+John is married to Gill (who graduated from Bishop Burton College), they have two children David and Emma.
 John lives at Saxby all Saints on the South Bank and is a keen cyclist and walker.

 Adam Milner